intro2r/intro2r/unit4/labs.md

   e.
 Size is likely a key factor affecting the chance of flowering in one year.
 Model the probability of flowering as a function of size for the species iryapa.

   f.
 Plot the data and the predicted curve of this relationship.

-  ~~g.
-Do male and female trees of this species have a different probability of flowering as a function of size?~~

-  ~~h.
-Plot these flowering curves for male and female iryapa trees.~~
+Add axis labels.

 ### 2.Horse kicks